Hierarchic Kernel Recursive Least-Squares: Conclusion

 \section{Conclusion}

-We presented a hierarchic kernel method for modeling evenly distributed multidimensional datasets.
-The approach was compared against a number of leading kernel least squares algorithms and was shown to outperform in both modeling accuracy and computational requirements.
-Although the proposed batch method designed for the specific type of data sets, which are multidimensional and requires regular sampling over all dimensions, the proposed method provides a different perspective that can lead to new techniques for scaling up kernel based models.
-Finally, systematic tunning of kernel parameters and investigating error propagation in modeling of high dimensional data sets are suggested as future works.
+We presented a kernel method for modeling evenly distributed multidimensional datasets.
+The proposed approach utilizes a new hierarchic fashion to model weights of each dimension over its adjacent dimension.
+The presented deep kernel algorithm was compared against a number of leading kernel least squares algorithms and was shown to outperform in both accuracy and computational cost.
+The method provides a different perspective that can lead to new techniques for scaling up kernel-based models for multidimensional datasets.

-\begin{acknowledgment} We thank Chinmay Soman, Kevin Wolz and Evan DeLucia for providing data from the Woody Perennial Polyculture site at University of Illinois Urbana-Champagne and Hassan Kingravi with Pindrop securities for his comments in this work. \end{acknowledgment}